 - Relapse prevention

-Since outpatient therapy services don’t involve monitoring at a treatment facility, it requires each client to have a high degree of dedication to the program and be capable of maintaining sobriety without intensive care.
+Since outpatient therapy services don’t involve monitoring at a treatment facility, it requires each client to have a high degree of dedication to the program.
+They also must be capable of maintaining sobriety without intensive care.
 It also requires a living situation that is free from drugs and alcohol.
 Each person will be held accountable for their treatment schedule during the day at the facility, and be empowered to continue living in recovery at home, using the guidance and support they’ve garnered.

 Outpatient Drug Rehab

-If someone is struggling with a severe drug addiction, an outpatient program will likely not be suitable at first.
+If someone is struggling with severe drug addiction, an outpatient program will likely not be suitable at first.
 Before outpatient, detox care will be necessary to completely rid their body of drugs or alcohol.
 After going through medical detox, or attending a detox clinic, the work of recovery can begin.
 Outpatient therapy is recommended for people who have completed an inpatient program or higher level of care, or for those who are medically stable and able to pursue recovery with minimal assistance.
+The answer to the question, “How does outpatient therapy strengthen my recovery?” find the answer in the benefits of outpatient drug addiction treatment.

 Top Benefits of Outpatient Drug Addiction Treatment: